emod108/DBD-Clock-Maps-Overlay/README.md

-This program allows you to easily overlay Dead by Daylight clock maps over any other desktop application.
+This program allows you to easily overlay Dead by Daylight clock maps over any other desktop application including the game itself.
 After choosing a map you can set its position on your screen, size and opacity.
 You are also able to use any other image.
 PNGs with transparent parts are also supported.